 Part A presents standards and their objectives.
-Targets are given where appropriate, along with measurement techniques.
+Targets are given where appropriate, along with measurement parameters and other factors to be considered.
 Reference is made to the relevant supporting Guideline(s) in Part B.

 Part B, Guidelines, covers principles and practices for library service provision, with reference to the relevant Standard(s).
 The Guidelines are presented in checklist format, convenient for use in assessing performance of library services, either in self-evaluation or in more formal reviews.